smcpeak/vscode-default-keys-windows/README.md

 1. Run `yo code` to make a new keybindings extension.
-2. Disable all non-default extensions (within the workspace) so their entries to not appear in the output from the next command.
+2. Disable all non-default extensions (within the workspace) so their entries do not appear in the output from the next command.
 3. Run command "Preference: Open Default Keyboard Shortcuts (JSON)" from the command palette.
 4. Copy the output into the `contributes.keybindings` section